mipimipi/smsync/README.md

 ### Synchronization Process

-For the example, let's assume the config file `SMSYNC_CONF` is stored in `/home/musiclover/Music/SLAVE`.
+For the example, let's assume the config file `SMSYNC.CONF` is stored in `/home/musiclover/Music/SLAVE`.
 To execute smsync for the slave open a terminal and enter

     cd /home/musiclover/Music/SLAVE
     smsync